Leverage 25+ years of experience.

 Josh Nathan is a graduate of Cornell Law School and Vassar College.

 He completed the Media & Entertainment Advanced Management Program (AMP) at IESE Business School and Full Course Affiliate Study, History of Art, at University College, London.
 He is a life member of The Arts Students League of New York.

-Josh is a member of the Advisory Board of the Society of American Graphic Artists.
+Josh is an elected member of the Rye City Council.
+He is also a member of the Advisory Board of the Society of American Graphic Artists.
 He served on the Finance Committee of The Art Students League of New York.
 He is a past president and former trustee of the Rye City School District where he initiated the elementary school foreign language program and chaired the audit, collective bargaining, and policy committees.
 Appointed by the Governor's Office of Storm Recovery, Josh served on the NY Rising Community Reconstruction Planning Committee for the City of Rye.